tasmota/docs/Bluetooth.md

 ### expected behavior:
 1. The driver will set a few options of the HM-10
-2. A discovery scan will search for known sensors (Mi Flora, MJ_HT_V1, LYWSD02, LYWSD03)
+2. A discovery scan will search for known sensors (Mi Flora, MJ_HT_V1, LYWSD02, LYWSD03, CGG1, CGD1)
-3. LYWSD0x-sensors will be connected at a given interval, a subscription is established for 5 seconds and temperature/humidity/battery will be read.
+3. Supported sensors except the MJ_HT_V1 will be connected at a given interval, a subscription is established for 5 seconds and temperature/humidity/battery will be read.
 4. After deconnection return to point 3 after the interval.

 ### command interface: